 Accuracy Tool Basics

 The Accuracy tool controls the mesh element size on and close to geometry edges, faces and volumes (entities).
-There are 2 parameters to set:
+There are 3 parameters to consider:

 - Growth Rate - the mesh element growth rate away from the geometry entity.
 Only applies to unstructured tetrahedral and triangle meshes.